 While many people make the effort to recycle, there is still more to be done and the pity is that plastic is a versatile material.
 Almost all plastics can be recycled into bottles, containers, furniture, clothes, insulation and building products.
 In 2015, plastic was one of the UK’s top ten exports and the UK is one of Europe’s top five producers of plastic.

 Plastic Bottle Recycling

 90% of plastic bottles are made from PET, which are used for water or fizzy drinks bottles.
 HDPE is used for milk bottles.
-Condiments like ketchup and mayonnaise are found in bottles made from PP. The Recycle Now website says that the average household in the UK uses 480 plastic bottles a year, but only half of them end up being recycled.
+Condiments like ketchup and mayonnaise are found in bottles made from PP. The average household in the UK uses 480 plastic bottles a year, but only half of them end up being recycled.

 The disposal of plastic bottles is very simple.
 They need to be clean and empty and by squashing them you can make more room in your bin.
 Lids can be put back on the bottles, as they can be recycled too.

 The first step in the processing chain is to sort out the different plastics.
 There are four main types of plastic, which are PET and are normally used to make plastic bottles.
 Then there is HDPE which is a sturdy plastic used for toys, or pipes.
 PP is used for garden furniture, on car bumpers and containers and PVC is used in packaging, building materials, medical devices and footwear.

 Once the plastic is sorted it is then shredded or granulated to make smaller pieces.
 The plastic is then washed, dried and separated.
 The final stage is to turn them into pellets, which are then distributed to other manufacturers to create new products.